flowjs/ng-flow/README.md

 ````
 You can optionally set class, then file is over the element, with ng-drag-over-class attribute.

-How can i preview uploaded image?
+How can I preview uploaded image?
 ============

 Use ng-flow-img directive: